KrekoG/vanillaplus/README.md

     - If you are a Windows user, make sure you don't install the game in a system folder such as `Program Files` to avoid issues with access rights.
   - Change the content of your `<wow folder>/realmlist.wtf` to be ```set realmlist logon.vanillaplus.org```
   - Remove any previously downloaded cache by deleting the contents of your `<wow folder>/WDB` folder, if it exists
-    - This step must also be repeated if you plan to connect to another server with the same client later
+    - This step must also be repeated if you plan to connect back to another wow server with the same client later
   - Log in and enjoy the game
-    - This will create your `<wow folder>\Interface\AddOns` folder in case you didn't have one before
     - You may also want to consider joining the [discord server](https://discord.com/invite/CfC8PGmg?utm_source=https://github.com/KrekoG/vanillaplus&utm_medium=Connect)
+    - Starting the game will create your `<wow folder>\Interface\AddOns` folder in case you didn't have one before

 ## Technical issues